 In addition, CFS trusses are designed and prefabricated with extreme precision.
 After specification with our FRAMECAD process, each part is built exactly as needed and expected.

 Finally, wood is subject to damage from weather conditions such as rain or snow.
-Particularly during the erection phase, this can cause costly delays.
-CFS trusses avoid this possibility, keeping project timelines on-track.
+Particularly during the construction phase, this can cause costly delays.
+CFS trusses avoid this possibility, keeping project timelines on track.

 Practically any type of roof can be built with CFS trusses

 Roofs made of CFS trusses can fit any type of building.
 No matter the planned roof shape, CFS trusses can be designed and manufactured to achieve it.
-They can be fabricated to meet the requirements (including roof load) of large choice of roof shapes, whether it’s a common hip roof, double fink, queen post or a mono-pitched roof.
-This guide will also review the back to back vs inline trusses and the benefits of each design style.
+They can be fabricated to meet the requirements (including roof load) of a large choice of roof shapes, whether it’s a common hip roof, double fink, queen post, or a mono-pitched roof.
+This guide will also review the back-to-back vs inline trusses and the benefits of each design style.

 Our mini-guide explains many of the types of roofs and trusses that are achievable using CFS.